 The updated JOBS Act has diminished the entry barriers for small-sized investors with the annual income and net worth exceeding $200K and $1M accordingly.
-This has forced financial institutions all over the globe to review their policies in favour of unaccredited capitalists and made individuals rush to participate in crowdfunding property campaigns.
+This has forced financial institutions worldwide to review their policies in favour of unaccredited capitalists and made individuals rush to participate in crowdfunding property campaigns.

 Is real estate crowdfunding for non-accredited investors worth taking up?

-Despite the growing demand from so-called everyday investors, only some of the real estate fundraising companies provide the latter with opportunities to make deals via their online platforms.
+Despite the growing demand from so-called everyday investors, only some real estate fundraising companies provide the latter with opportunities to make deals via their online platforms.

 Today, we’re going to find out the obstacles of non accredited real estate crowdfunding business and learn how to build a successful fundraising portal for unaccredited investors.

-Dealing with non-accredited investors: important things to know
+Dealing with non-accredited investors: essential things to know

-There are some challenges that prevent crowdfunding platforms all over the world from turning to non-accredited investors.
+Some challenges prevent crowdfunding platforms all over the world from turning to non-accredited investors.